On rigid origami III: local rigidity analysis: Numerical methods for rigidity analysis

-Note that in questions (2) and (3) even a stabilizing self-stress $\boldsymbol{\omega}$ is found, the proof of existence of $t$ is not constructive in Proposition \ref{prop: 5}.
-Other techniques need to be applied to determine how small $t$ has to be.
+where $\boldsymbol{d} \in \mathbb{R}^n$ is a given vector that converges the solution set of $\boldsymbol{c}$ to be elliptic.
+Note that even a stabilizing self-stress $\boldsymbol{\omega}_s$ is found, the proof of existence of $k$ is not constructive in proposition \ref{prop: 5}.
+Other techniques need to be applied to determine how small $k$ has to be.